Portland Hoffa: 1922–1956: Performing career

 Although Hoffa performed under her real name on her husband's show, the character she portrayed as "Portland Hoffa" in the radio broadcasts was not Allen's wife; instead, she depicted an enthusiastic girl of indeterminate age, around thirteen years old.
 One of Allen's sponsors loathed the character played by Hoffa, and kept urging Allen to drop her from the show.
 Allen ignored these requests for as long as he could, then finally—in an angry outburst at a sales meeting—told the executive that the broadcasts were bearable only due to Hoffa's presence, and that if she were removed from the program then Allen would quit.

 Allen's declining health was the main reason he ceased hosting his own show after 1949, but Hoffa often joined him as a semi-regular on Tallulah Bankhead's radio variety show, The Big Show (1950-52).
 She also appeared as the "mystery guest" on one episode of television's What's My Line, on which Allen had become a panelist from 1954 until his death in early 1956.
 Hoffa and Allen had also appeared in such films as Is Everybody Listening?
 (1947) and the Jack Benny vehicle Buck Benny Rides Again (1940).

 1957–1990: Later years

 Allen died in 1956.
 In 1959, Hoffa married bandleader Joe Rines, who later worked as an advertising executive.
 Hoffa and Rines lived long enough to celebrate a silver wedding anniversary.
 In 1965, she compiled a large volume of her first husband's correspondence, which was edited into and published as Fred Allen's Letters.
 Rines died in 1986.

 Death

-Twice widowed and childless, Hoffa died of natural causes in Los Angeles on December 26, 1990, aged 85.
+Twice widowed, Hoffa died of natural causes in Los Angeles on December 26, 1990, aged 85.
 She was survived by her two younger sisters, Lastone Hershkowitz of New York and Los Angeles, and Frederika Bond of Bellingham, Washington.
 She is interred with her first husband Fred Allen at the Gate of Heaven Cemetery in Hawthorne, New York.
 Hoffa has a star on the Hollywood Walk of Fame at 1640 Vine Street.